oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 # Additional notes, to be removed

+@@ When initial draft is done, circulate draft to DDeR to ask about definition of sustainability, and more

-@@ The following points should be covered somewhere in the main document above.
+The following points should be covered somewhere in the main document above.

 @@ accumulated tech debt from a series of small projects...

 @@ multiple projects with different priorities forcing different development branches

 @@ who is the audience?
 SSI?
 Who funds SSI?
 Also RSEs working in DH.
 And material to help justify doing the work properly (use of link for educating researchers).
 Funders? @@

 ## Governance